CasparKielwein/Aaargh/Classes.md

 If the attack hits, you can spent 1 Power Point.
 If you do so, you gain advantage with your next attack against the target.

+### Artful Dodge

+#### Lvl1: Unhindered Movement
+Spend a move Action and a Power Point.
+Move your speed.
+Your movement does not trigger Opportunity attacks and you can move through enemies.

 ## Godsworn
 As a Godsworn you have bound your service to a higher cause or a God from the spiritual realm.